Delta doesn’t buy many new planes. It sees more profit in acquiring used airframes and retrofitting newer systems and interiors.

 For business class the screen size and picture quality are fantastic.
 Unfortunately, there is no live TV and no Berlitz World Traveler system.

-I found the experience in business class on the Delta A350-900 to be quite good.
+I found the experience in business class on the Delta A350-900 to be quite good but not the greatest thing since sliced bread as the fanfare would have one expect.
 Maybe “all that” minus the bag of chips.
 I still wish Delta had retained the order for 787s.
 I think all new generation long-haul aircraft should have electronically dimming windows.

 Have you flown Delta’s A350-900?
 Do you have additional thoughts on or disagreements with my report card?